-So, you’ve decided to take the plunge and become a licensed tattoo artist, or open your own studio.
+So, it’s 2023, a new year, and you’ve decided to take the plunge and become a licensed tattoo artist, or open your own studio.
 Congratulations!
 The question probably on your mind is ‘how do I get a tattoo license?’

 Nowadays, tattooing has become a booming business.
 For artistically inclined individuals, becoming a certified tattoo artist is a fantastic career choice.
 However, in the United States, tattooing regulations differ depending on your age, education level, certifications, and the state in which you plan to practice.
 In addition, there are a few fundamental criteria that can aid you on your way to getting your tattoo license.